Watch Nvidia's GTC 2021 Keynote Here at 8:30 am PT

 GTC doesn't focus on gaming, rather more complex subjects, such as AI, deep learning, quantum computing, or telecommunications - just to mention a few.
 So we don't expect Nvidia to launch any new GeForce gaming graphics cards to shake up the best graphics cards on the market.
 However, we might witness a few Quadro or Tesla announcements.

 GTC 2021 runs from April 12 to April 16.
 Registration is free, and you'll get access to all the tech sessions, panels and demos.
-However, if you're interested in a DLI training workshop, it's price at $249 each.
+However, if you're interested in a particular DLI training workshop, it's priced at $249 each.